 CIS Controls v.7.1 NIST 800-53 ISO 27001:2013 6.5: Central log management: Ensure that appropriate logs are being aggregated to a central log management system for analysis and review.
-AU-2: Event logging: Reviewing and updating the set of logged events is necessary to help ensure that the events remain relevant and continue to A.18.2.3: Technical Compliance Review: Information systems shall be regularly reviewed for compliance with the organization's information security 6.7: Regularly review logs: On a regular basis, review logs to identify anomalies or abnormal events. support the needs of the organization. policies and standards.
+AU-2: Event logging: Reviewing and updating the set of logged events is necessary to help ensure that the events remain relevant and continue to support the needs of the A.18.2.3: Technical Compliance Review: Information systems shall be regularly reviewed for compliance with the organization's information security policies and standards.
+6.7: Regularly review logs: On a regular basis, review logs to identify anomalies or abnormal events. organization.
 6.8: Regularly tune SIEM: On a regular basis, tune your SIEM system to better identify actionable events and decrease event noise.